-- (A) To point out the fact that there is little that can be done to help the Baw Baw frog because the species will be extinct in 10 years - (B) To show how a dog's keen sense of smell can be used to find endangered animals such as the Baw Baw frog - © To explain why conservationists find it so difficult to locate the Baw Baw frog in its natural habitat - 1 To say why it is important that even seemingly unimportant animals like the Baw Baw frog should be protected from extinction
+(A) To point out the fact that there is little that can be done to help the Baw Baw frog because the species will be extinct in 10 years

+(B) To show how a dog's keen sense of smell can be used to find endangered animals such as the Baw Baw frog

+© To explain why conservationists find it so difficult to locate the Baw Baw frog in its natural habitat

+(D) To say why it is important that even seemingly unimportant animals like the Baw Baw frog should be protected from extinction

+Which is the closest antonym for the word captivity?

-- (A) abandonment
+(A) abandonment

-- (B) decline
+- B decline

 - © freedom

-- © confusion
+- D confusion

-Question 5 The reader can tell from the Article that . .
-A scientists find it more difficult to locate female Baw Baw frogs than males during the five or six weeks that the frogs' calls occur ® none of the Baw Baw frogs that have been raised in captivity have so far been able to survive when they've been released into the wild © killer whales are some of the most difficult animals for dogs to track down because they have to swim to areas where the animals have been sighted D Rubble and Uda have been trained to find a number of different animals other than the Baw Baw frog, including koalas and even killer whales Ouestion 6 Which information is not in the Article?
-(A) Which breed of dogs has proven to be the best at sniffing out certain cancers (B) Why dogs have a much better sense of smell than humans do © Why the Baw Baw frog is so hard for conservationists to locate on their own (D) Which animals other than the Baw Baw frog have dogs been trained to track down Question 7 Read this passage from the Article: The dogs' hunt begins with a whiff of an animal's scent.
+(A) scientists find it more difficult to locate female Baw Baw frogs than males during the five or six weeks that the frogs' calls occur c killer whales are some of the most difficult animals for dogs to track down because they have to swim to areas where the animals have been sighted

+(B) none of the Baw Baw frogs that have been raised in captivity have so far been able to survive when they've been released into the wild

+Rubble and Uda have been trained to find a number of different animals other than the Baw Baw frog, including koalas and even killer whales

+- (A) Which breed of dogs has proven to be the best at sniffing out certain cancers - (B) Why dogs have a much better sense of smell than humans do - © Why the Baw Baw frog is so hard for conservationists to locate on their own - (D) Which animals other than the Baw Baw frog have dogs been trained to track down

+The dogs' hunt begins with a whiff of an animal's scent.
 That usually means its scat (droppings).
 After all, dogs can tell things like who's in the neighborhood and if danger is lurking just by sniffing the scents of fellow canines.

 In this passage, the word canine means .

-(A) a scientist or researcher (B) any member of the dog family © any animal used in the service of humans (D) an animal trainer
+- (A) a scientist or researcher

+- (B) any member of the dog family

+- © any animal used in the service of humans

+- In an animal trainer